Floydlang/floyd/docs/README.md

 Floyd knows programming is about engineering and making insightful compromises about how your *system* works and performs.
 About exploring your system from different angles and try improvements and learn what works.

-Your code needs to be reshaped during its lifetime and Floyd makes sure this is smooth.

 - You have limited brainpower, limited time, limited hardware -- great design is about figuring out how to spend these where it has maximum impact for the *product*.

 Also at all cost avoid getting "design lumps" into your system that constantly limits how you can improve the software.
 "It can't be changed".

-- Typing code into a function is **not** the right place to express yourself or do clever things.
-- Programming is **not** math, programming is engineering.
-- The new neat language syntax won't help you a bit.
-- You don't make programs fast by trying to optimise the hell out of every single function in isolation.
-You don't make multithreaded programs by sprinkling thread-stuff all over your code.
+A single well-placed mutex will break the composability of the entire system - google "win16 mutex".
+Your code needs to be reshaped during its lifetime and Floyd makes sure this is smooth.

 - If you can't on request draw a clear overview picture how your system is structured -- then you can't possibly make system-wide decisions like which functions to optimize, what to cache and how to do *anything* with concurreny.

 Floyd solves much of this by setting a simple but clear structure for how big systems (and small) needs to be organised and *enforces* this structure in the language from top to bottom to make us concentrate on making good software.
 All while trying not to scare conservative programmers with too big changes to their source code typing.